wdi-sg/gitbook-2018/10-react/react-intro/readme.md

 ```

 ##### Further
+- Why is `reactJsxString` a string?
 - What other attributes does `result` hold?
-- Try building more complicated JSX and evaling it:
+- Try building more complicated JSX in a string and evaling it.
-- Try the conditional and looping render.
 - Change the DOM attachment point to something else.
 (Write other elements in the HTML)
 - Put the jsx portion into a variable.
+- Where does this happen in an express app?
+When?